What Is Bitcoin?

 To emphasize how cheap it is to send vast amounts in Bitcoin, this transaction of $101,000,000 was sent only for as low as a $121 transaction fee, which is roughly 0.00001%.

 Is it possible to buy or send less than one Bitcoin?

 Bitcoin has eight numbers after the decimal.
 The smallest amount is 0.00000001 Bitcoin, and this unit of measurement is called one Satoshi.
 It is better not to send such a small amount because the transaction fee will be higher than the amount sent.

 Bitcoin use: Who accepts Bitcoin?
 What can I buy with Bitcoin?

 Today more and more business industries are adopting Bitcoin as a valid payment method.
 Bitcoin’s daily use as money is still not as common as the traditional FIAT, but your Bitcoin account can be linked directly to VISA debit cards (side note: you should check regarding the taxation in such case).

 What is the Guinness record for the most expensive pizza?

 During the summer of 2010, when many had doubted the concept of Bitcoin, one of the early adopters named Laszlo Henitz tried very hard and succeeded in ordering pizza and paid for it with Bitcoin.

 In those days, Bitcoin was worth nothing (cents), and to order two family pizzas worth $ 30, Laszlo paid 10,000 Bitcoins!
 What was later considered as the first-ever purchase in Bitcoin, also became the world’s most expensive pizza.
-10,000 Bitcoins worth today is worth more than 50 million USD.
+10,000 Bitcoins worth today more than 500 million USD.

-That has to have been the most expensive pizza:
+The following has to have been the most expensive pizza trays: